uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 In some cases, victims were given small treats to encourage them to be silent; in other cases, they were told they would be killed if they reported the assault.[^490]
 Agnes Moses recalled being molested by older girls at a hostel in northern Canada.
 “I never quite understood it, and it really wrecked my life, it wrecked my life as a mother, a wife, a woman, and sexuality was a real, it was a dirty word for us.”[^491]
-The experience of being abused at a British Columbia school<!--x-->
-by a group of boys left Don Willie distrustful of most people.
+The experience of being abused at a British Columbia school <!-- page 118 -->by a group of boys left Don Willie distrustful of most people.
 “The only, only friends I kept after that were my relatives.”[^492]

 Complaints were infrequent, as students had good reason not to report their abuse.